-A: Yes, I practice in the following counties: Comal, Guadalupe, Wilson, Atascosa, Kerr, Kendall, Bandera, DeWitt, Victoria, Caldwell, Hayes, Blanco, Karnes, Bee, Goliad, Gonzales, McMullen, Bee and Live Oak.
+A: Yes, I practice in the following counties: Comal, Guadalupe, Wilson, Atascosa, Kerr, Kendall, Bandera, DeWitt, Victoria, Caldwell, Hays, Blanco, Karnes, Bee, Goliad, Gonzales, McMullen, Bee and Live Oak.
 If the case is contested it may be in your best interest to retain a local attorney, but depending on your case it may be more cost effective to retain me.

 Q: Where are you located?

 A: I am located in the historic Energy Plaza #1, at the corner of New Braunfels Ave. and Soledad.

 A: Yes.
 I accept Discover, Visa and MasterCard.